ehmatthes/pcc_2e/beyond_pcc/finding_employment/focus_areas.md

 nav_exclude: true
 ---

-# What can you do as a professional programmer?
+# What kinds of things can you do as a professional programmer?
 {: .no_toc }

 It's hard to give a quick answer to the question, "What should I learn if I want to be a professional programmer?"
 One of the reasons is there's such a wide variety of things you can do as a programmer.
 If you want clear advice, you need to know the kinds of things you can do, and what kinds of work you're most interested in.